 - It has content feeds as a true Tumblr alternative.

-- Hard to rank your content on the top.
+- Hard to rank your content at the top.

 - Website admins make shocking changes that you may not like.